 Physical Therapist Assistant

-BYU-Idaho intends to offer an Associate of Applied Science (AAS) degree for the occupation of a Physical Therapist Assistant.
+BYU-Idaho offers an Associate of Applied Science (AAS) degree for the occupation of a Physical Therapist Assistant.
 AAS degrees are generally 60 to 70 credits and they have reduced foundations requirements.
 For this reason, the AAS degree may not transfer to other colleges or universities.
 You may contact the Academic Discover Center if you would like to learn more about what an AAS degree is.